qxdddliu/m-1/README.md

 ## How

-## How to Develop the Confidence to Work on strong AI
+## How to Develop the Confidence to Work on AGI

 Start with the most fundamental truths and reason up from there.